-Six months into what was supposed to be a 90-day AI deployment, the project hasn’t touched production.
+A representative implementation pattern looks like this: six months into what was supposed to be a 90-day AI deployment, the project still has not touched production.
 The pilot runs perfectly in the vendor’s sandbox.
-Connecting it to your CRM required OAuth credentials that IT locked behind a change request.
-The data your team described as “structured and ready” turned out to be 40% duplicates and inconsistent field values.
+Connecting it to your CRM requires OAuth credentials that IT locked behind a change request.
+The data your team described as “structured and ready” turns out to contain substantial duplicates and inconsistent field values.
 The executive who signed the contract has moved to the next initiative.
 The vendor account rep is pitching phase two.

 AI implementation services are the work that closes this gap: converting a proof of concept into a system that runs in production, connects to your actual stack, and delivers output that someone acts on.
 This guide covers what that work actually involves, where it breaks, what it costs, and how to evaluate a partner before you sign anything.